Sleep Hygiene

 Set an alarm every morning,

-tired often backfires because it throws off your cycle.
+tired often backfires because it further confuses your sleep cycle.

 Turn down the screen brightness on

-tablets, laptop, monitors, and televisions to a lower brightness setting.
+tablet, laptop, monitors, and televisions to a lower brightness setting in the late evening.
 You

 can also program your cellphone to reduce the amount of blue light it emits two